 \section{conclusion}

-Several experiments with high-$T_{c_0}$ superconductors have shown the simultaneous presence of both electron-phonon and electron-electron interactions.
-This study examines the role of pairing mechanisms and one-electron excitations in influencing the thermodynamic properties of high-$T_{c_0}$ superconductors.
-We present a renormalized phenomenological approach that enhances access to the research landscape, emphasizing the role of dimensionality in describing specific properties of superconductors in zero external fields and enhancing their properties.
-The specific heat jump (SHJ) is identified as a key indicator for distinguishing superconductors and determining the true critical temperature at which a material becomes superconducting.
-This jump occurs due to the sudden loss of normal electron excitations (quasiparticles), resulting in a decrease in the material's thermal energy and a sharp increase in specific heat.
-Notably, this sharp increase does not occur in zero- and one-dimensional systems.
-The shapes of these systems are distinct and exhibit characteristic properties of materials with finite energy levels.
-The existence of a gap region prevents any coexistence between spin-density wave and superconducting orders, which explains the absence of the specific heat jump in these low-dimensional systems.
+The influence of pairing mechanisms and one-electron excitations on the thermodynamic properties of high-$T_{c_0}$ superconductors is examined.
+A renormalized phenomenological approach is presented to analyze the research landscape, with particular focus on the role of dimensionality in characterizing superconductors under zero external fields and enhancing their properties.
+The specific heat jump (SHJ) is identified as a key indicator for distinguishing superconductors and determining the true critical temperature at which superconductivity emerges.
+This jump arises from the abrupt loss of normal electron excitations (quasiparticles), resulting in reduced thermal energy and a marked increase in specific heat.
+Notably, this increase does not occur in zero- and one-dimensional systems, which exhibit distinct shapes and characteristic properties due to finite energy levels.
+The existence of a gap region prevents the coexistence of spin-density wave and superconducting orders, explaining the absence of a specific heat jump in these low-dimensional systems.
 The interplay between thermal fluctuations and mass renormalization near the critical point significantly influences the power-law behavior of the SHJ.

-The interplay between thermal fluctuations and mass renormalization near the critical point has a significant influence on the power-law dependence of the SHJ.
-Generally, quantum fluctuations of spin-density waves contributing to mass renormalization are lower than those due to thermal fluctuations.
-However, this trend can reverse as the system's dimensionality decreases, indicating that a simple law cannot dictate the behavior of the SHJ.